EasyAR-CRS/nodejs-sdk/README.md

 ### Updates
+* 2019/12/30 APIKey is supported.
+For new AR Cloud and EasyAR SDK 4.x

 * 2018/08/24 Upgrade with new authentication for EasyAR CRS Cloud 3.0 API, and more APIs are opened for managing databases.

 * 2018/08/07 NodeJS SDK v1.0 for EasyAR CRS Cloud.